 - Myth #1: A migraine is just a really bad headache.
 Because everyone has headaches and you feel pain in your head, it is the first thing people assume.
 And, yes, you are experiencing head pain, but it is a symptom of a neurological disease.
 A migraine is very different from a headache.
 It can include your whole body.
 It has been compared to stubbing your toe but the pain lasts for a long, long time.
 It is very important to educate your friends, family, and coworkers (including your boss) about migraines and why they are not just bad headaches.
 You may even want to get a note from your doctor and keep it in your personnel file so as not to encounter problems at work.

 - Myth #2: A migraine is a psychological disorder.
 This is simply not true.
 It is a neurological disease.
 These are very different.
 Migraines are much more complex than most people realize.
 For one thing, they are not just “in your head.”
 As stated above, they can encompass your entire body.
-Why are migraines so painful?
+Why are head pain so painful?
 Well, a lot happens during a migraine attack.
 For one thing, the blood vessels in your brain temporarily expand, leading to severe pain.
 This is often in a specific place or on one side of the head.
 A migraine attack can also cause vomiting and sensitivity to light, sound, and smells.

 - Myth #3: A migraine does not interfere with your social life or work.
 Migraines do impact your social life and your work schedule.
 Even important work deadlines or special family occasions can be missed due to the pain of migraines.
 Sometimes, the only thing you can do when it comes to migraine pain is lie in a dark room until it subsides.
 Moving or even talking can make the pain so much worse.
 If this happens when you have a special outing planned, you are going to have missed the outing.
 Educating friends and family ahead of time can hopefully ease some of the tension.

 - Myth #4: If you have a migraine, you are on your own.
-There is some truth to this one, as your local family doctor is not a migraine specialist.
-However, there are specialists available to help you find out what is going on.
+There is some truth to this one, as your local family doctor is not a migraine expert.
+However, there are experts available to help you find out what is going on.
 When you do make an appointment, be as specific as possible to help the person get a clear picture as to what is really going on.
-One kind of specialist that may be able to give you the relief you are craving is an upper cervical chiropractor.
+One kind of expert that may be able to give you the relief you are craving is an upper cervical chiropractor.
 We have been trained to look at the root of what might be causing your migraine.

 How Upper Cervical Chiropractors Can Help with Migraines